wpeverest/everest-forms/readme.txt

 * Fix - Select2 styles conflict with WooCommerce.
 * Fix - Undefined jQuery vars in `admin-helper.js`
 * Fix - Prevent 404 in console for jQuery UI images.
+* Fix - Compatibility with Elementor and SiteOrigin page builder.

 = 1.1.4 - 24-04-2018 =
 * Fix - Log handler class for addons.